Overdraft Coverage Options Tips, Info & FAQs

 Does this coverage only apply to new checking accounts?

 This coverage is automatically available to all members with qualifying checking accounts.

 Is this coverage be available for all checking account types?

-Unfortunately, Overdraft Privilege will not be available for Do Over Checking, IOLTA, Estate, and Trust accounts.
+Unfortunately, Overdraft Privilege is not available for IOLTA, Estate, and Trust accounts.